TCR Australia

 The category has produced some of the most breath-taking, close and exciting motor racing, thanks to its level playing field amongst a wide-range of car manufacturers from around the globe.

-In 2023, GRM is competing four Peugeot 308’s, and two Renault Megane’s in the series with the following drivers:
+In 2024, GRM is contesting four Peugeot 308’s in the series with the following drivers:

 • Aaron Cameron – Team Valvoline GRM